-While higher-engagement/lower-performance employee want nothing more than to please your customers, they may not be as willing (or as able) to make the difficult choices sometimes required to satisfy customers and meet business objectives.
+While higher-engagement/lower-performance employee want nothing more than to please your customers, they may not be as willing (or as able) to make the difficult choices sometimes required to create an outstanding customer experience and meet business objectives.

 Which brings us back to the question at hand, and the “dangers” of conventional wisdom.
 Because while happy employees do help deliver happier customers, high-performing employees can help to deliver happier customers and business results.

 The trifecta is this: happy, high-performing employees, happy customers and stunning business results.
 If you're like the most successful firms I’ve worked with, getting there means aligning your reward systems with your customers wants and needs – and ensuring that your desired outcomes are clearly defined, and that everyone is held accountable for their results.

 Get that in place, and it gets easier to imagine a robust, satisfying employee experience with all your employees contributing to customer happiness and CX success – boosting customer metrics, while driving profitability and productivity along the way.